markshannon/pep622-critique/README.md

 ### Self attributes

-PEP 622 treats any name with a dot in it as a constant, so the way to fix the above code is to use a dotted name; `HTTP_CONSTANTS.HTTP_OK` instead of just `HTTP_OK`.
+PEP 622 treats any name with a dot in it as a constant, so the way to fix the previous example is to use a dotted name; `HTTP_CONSTANTS.HTTP_OK` instead of just `HTTP_OK`.
 The problem with this is that a minor syntax element within the pattern determines whether it is read or written to.
 This is likely to be a source of confusion when using attributes of local variables, particularly `self`.

 ```python
 match var: